lazy-hq/ai-sdk-rs/README.md

 ### Providers

+- **Yes**: ✅
+- **NA**: Not Applicable

 | Model/Input     | Max Tokens      | Temprature      | Top P           | Top K           | Stop            |
 | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- |
 | OpenAi          | ✅              | ✅              | ✅              | NA              | ✅              |

-- **Yes**: ✅
-- **NA**: Not Applicable

 ### Prompts
-The directory `./prompts` contains various example prompt files to demonstrate the capabilities of the `ai-sdk-rs` prompt templating system, powered by the `tera` engine.
+The file in `./prompts` contains various example prompt files to demonstrate the capabilities of the `aisdk` prompt templating system, powered by the `tera` engine.
 These examples showcase different features like variable substitution, conditionals, loops, and template inclusion, simulating common AI prompt constructions.

 ## Technologies Used